Jim-Kroovy/B.L.E.N.D/README.md

 Currently everything has a GPL-3.0 license, credit is not required but greatly appreciated.

 ## Stable Add-ons
-(These are add-ons that are currently working in Blender v2.83)
+*These are add-ons that are currently working in Blender v2.83*

-1. Switch Rotation Mode
+1. **Switch Rotation Mode**
+    - *Location*
+        - Dope Sheet > Key
+    - *Description*
-    - [Dope Sheet > Key] (Simple little operator that switches the rotation mode on the fcurves of actions)
+        - Simple little operator that switches the rotation mode on the fcurves of actions.
+    - *Tasks*
         - [ ] Neaten up code.

-2. Armature Editing Stages
+2. **Armature Editing Stages**
+    - *Location*
+        - Properties > Armature > Data
+    - *Description*
-    - [Armature > Data] - Modular armature stages, easy to revert/progress through changes and switch between rigging on the fly.
+        - Modular armature stages, easy to revert/progress through changes and switch between rigging on the fly.
+    - *Tasks*
         - [ ] Re-work stage switching to compensate for bones at the same time as object/data?
         - [ ] Add in a node tree?

 ## Unstable Add-ons
-(Some of these might work but i don't advise trying to use them)
+*Some of these might work but i don't advise trying to use them*

 1. Add Control Bones - [Armature > Add] - Builds mechanism bones that manipulate the selected bones indirectly via control bones.

-- Add Group Parent - Coming Soon!
+2. Add Group Parent
+    - Coming Soon!

-- Apply Action Scale - Coming Soon!
+3. Apply Action Scale
+    - Coming Soon!

-- Apply Mesh Posing - [Armature > Pose] - Apply/Re-apply the armature modifier on meshes and apply the armature pose to rest pose.
+4. Apply Mesh Posing
+    - [Armature > Pose] - Apply/Re-apply the armature modifier on meshes and apply the armature pose to rest pose.

-- Armature Action Retargeting - Coming Soon!
+5. Armature Action Retargeting
+    - Coming Soon!

-- Armature Bone Mapping - Coming Soon!
+6. Armature Bone Mapping
+    - Coming Soon!

-- Better Action Baking - Coming Soon!
+7. Better Action Baking
+    - Coming Soon!

-- Scale Action Length - [Dope Sheet > Key] - Scales the playhead of actions to the desired framerate or time.
+8. Scale Action Length
+    - [Dope Sheet > Key] - Scales the playhead of actions to the desired framerate or time.

-- Switch Transform Space - [3D View > Item] - Adds keyable and switchable world and local space transform modes to bones and objects.
+9. Switch Transform Space
+    - [3D View > Item] - Adds keyable and switchable world and local space transform modes to bones and objects.

-- Switch Unit Scale - Coming Soon!
+10. Switch Unit Scale
+    - Coming Soon!